dukelec/cdpnp/Readme.md

 This semi-automatic machine is simple to configure, just import the KiCad generated position file, place one or more PCBs, use the camera to mark any two reference points on each PCB and you are ready to go.
-The components basically do not need to be configured in advance.
+All components do not need to be configured in software.

 For ICs with very dense pins, especially for BGA packages, it is recommended to check the position manually before putting them down and use the keyboard to adjust the position and angle.